-Serotonin syndrome signs and symptoms may include mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, diziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, and gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
+Serotonin syndrome symptoms may include mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures and/or gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
+Patients should be monitored for the emergence of serotonin syndrome.

-itant use of citalopram with MAOIs is contraindicated.
-In addition, do not initiate citalopram In a patient being treated with MAOIs such as linezolid or intravenous methylene blue.
-No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection).
-If it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking citalopram, discontinue citalopram before initiating treatment with the MAOI [See Contraindications Drug Interactions1
+The concomitant use of citalopram with MAOIs intended to treat psychiatric disorders is contraindicated.
+Citalopram should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
+All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
+No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
+There may be circumstances when it is necessary to initiate treatment with an MAOI such as linezolid or intravenous methylene blue in a patient taking citalopram.
+Citalopram should be discontinued before initiating treatment with the MAOI (see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION).